gcantieni/hive-mind/README.md

 ### To run
-After cloning, either run `index.html` in a browser without stringent security requirements (e.g. my version of Firefox), or install npm and run `npm run start` and enter the specified localhost in your browser's search bar.
+After cloning, either run `index.html` in a browser without stringent security requirements (e.g. Firefox), or install npm and run `npm run start` and enter the specified localhost in your browser's search bar.